 Background

 Usually domain registration and maintenance systems are separated from Domain Name System (DNS is resolving queries send by Internet users, translating domians into IP addresses).
 Normally there is no "direct" connection between registration system and live DNS.
-Those two "worlds" are connecting when the registry system is exporting* zone file(s) and the zone file is uploaded into primary DNS server (and than distributed to the secondary Name Servers).
+Those two "worlds" are connected when the registry system is exporting* zone file(s) and the zone file is uploaded into primary DNS server (and than distributed to the secondary Name Servers).

 German accident is similar to the case from Spain (in 2006 the empty zone file has been uploaded) and Sweden (in 2009 incorrect DNSSEC-signed zone file has been uploaded).
 Unfortunately in both mentioned situations this critical part of the process has not been secured by automatic checks verifying the newly generated zone file.